 Are you intimidated by your unfinished basement?
 Or perhaps you just don’t know what to do with all that extra space?
 You don’t realize how lucky you are.
 You have the ability to expand the function and square footage of your home!

 Here are some cool basement ideas to make the most of this large area of your home.
-Whether you are thinking of a creative basement project or constructing a new basement room, these great ideas will make surely transform your basement into a fun and delightful place to hang out in.
+Are you are thinking of a creative basement project?
+Do you plan on constructing a new basement room?
+The cool ideas for your cold basement below will get your creativity flowing.
+Get ready to transform your basement into a fun place to hang out.

 How you can use your Basement Space

-The basement has come a long way from being merely the dark, dank place to store stuff (which barely saw the light of day because you were afraid to venture down there!)
-Nowadays, there exists an endless stream of unfinished basement ideas out there, with tips on everything from how to finish your basement space to suggestions for uses for that space.
+The basement has come a long way.
+It used to be a being dark and dank place to store stuff.
+Now there exists an endless stream of unfinished basement ideas.
+We have tips on everything.
+From how to finish your basement space to suggestions for uses for the space.

-Here are some suggestions for what to do with your space.
-But first, you must ask yourself, what are your current wants?
+Here are some suggestions for what to do with your unfinished basement space.
+But first, ask yourself, what are your current wants?
 Do you have any functional needs that your basement can fulfill?
 You can create a space for just about any purpose you can fathom.
-Some frequent uses for basements include:
+Some frequent uses for unfinished basements include:

 - a home gym or workout space,

 - a game room, a music studio or practice space,

 - a guest room,

 - an additional living space for aging parents or young adults,